 The Committee will then discuss the application and make a decision.
-This may be to:- approve the application refuse the application defer consideration e.g. for further information or amendments, or defer consideration for a site visit by a panel of Councillors.
+This may be to:-

+- 1. approve the application - 2. refuse the application - 3. delegate the application to the Planning Manager for final determination - 4. defer consideration e.g. for further information or amendments, or - 5. defer consideration for a site visit by a panel of Councillors.